google/WebFundamentals/src/content/en/tools/workbox/index.md

 Workbox is a collection of loosely-coupled libraries and tools, that focus on different service worker features and use-cases.
 The two core tools that Workbox provides are:

-**workbox-sw&mdash;**A service worker library to make managing fetch requests and caching as easy as possible.
+**workbox-sw&mdash;**A service worker library that makes fetch requests and caching as easy as possible.

-**workbox-cli&mdash;**A command-line tool to generate a service worker and a file manifest, that makes use of the workbox-sw module to become a fully-functioning service worker.
+**workbox-cli&mdash;**A command-line tool that generates a service worker and a file manifest, which then makes use of the `workbox-sw` module to become a fully-functioning service worker.

 These two high-level tools are built up from a number of lower-level modules that can be used independently or mixed-and-matched:

-**workbox-build&mdash;**A module that gan be used to generate a file manifest or service worker, that can then be used with `workbox-sw`.
+**workbox-build&mdash;**Generates a file manifest or service worker, that can then be used with `workbox-sw`.
 The `workbox-build` module makes it easy to generate a service working using Gulp, Webpack, or any other build tool you might use.
-This is the core of the Workbox CLI.

-**workbox-runtime-caching&mdash;**A service worker helper library that implements various runtime caching strategies.
+**workbox-runtime-caching&mdash;**Implements various runtime caching strategies.

+**workbox-cache-expiration&mdash;**Expires
-**workbox-cache-expiration&mdash;**A service worker helper library that expires cached responses based on age or a maximum number of entries.
+cached responses based on age or a maximum number of entries.

 Workbox also includes modules for other common service worker use-cases:

+**workbox-google-analytics&mdash;**Stores and retries
-**workbox-google-analytics&mdash;**A service worker helper library to retry offline Google Analytics requests when a connection is available.
+offline Google Analytics requests when a connection is available.

+**workbox-background-sync&mdash;**Queues failed
-**workbox-background-sync&mdash;**A generic helper library that queues failed requests and uses the Background Sync API to replay those requests when the user comes back online.
+requests and uses the Background Sync API to replay those requests when the user comes back online.

-Workbox is the next generation of our service worker libraries and tools, previously called `sw-toolbox` and `sw-precache`.
-If you were familiar with those tools, Workbox will be very familiar as well.
-Workbox is the result of redesigning these tools to be more modular, flexible, and extensible.
+Workbox is a rethink our previous service worker libraries and tools, `sw-toolbox` and `sw-precache`, and is designed to be more modular, flexible, and extensible.

 [Get Workbox](https://workboxjs.org/){: .button .button-primary }